Comox and Area Building Styles

 Two level homes are classified into four different styles of homes.

-The first is the ‘Main Level Entry‘ which means the main floor and the entrance to the home are on the same ground floor level
+The first is the ‘Main Level Entry‘ which means the main floor and the entrance to the home are on the same ground floor level.
+These types of Courtenay homes can be found in most of the areas in the city.

 The second is the ‘Ground Level Entry – Main Up‘ which means that the main floor is upstairs from the entry to the home